 What are the issues with Turner’s draft profile?

 Luckily, a lot of Turner’s issues seem correctable with development.
 There are a few mitigating factors on his upside.

-His length, as mentioned earlier, is good but not elite for his size.
+His length is elite, but he’s still learning how to use it efficiently.
 Thus, he may have more trouble with longer tackles.
 Turner’s speed also pales in comparison to other edge rushers.
 It’s worth noting that Turner is big enough that it won’t be a red flag if he runs a little slower.
 Nevertheless, he’s not as pure of a speed rusher as other players.
 He can win with his explosiveness, but he doesn’t have top-tier speed or bend.

 Furthermore, Turner’s projection to the next level is a bit complicated.
 With his initial burst, power, and lateral athleticism, he can be a full-time edge rusher.
-However, his size and athleticism might also be utilized effectively in a rotational interior role.
+However, his size and athleticism might also be utilized effectively in a more versatile role.

 Turner is an interesting player because, depending on offensive line matchups, he can be a versatile chess piece on the line.
 He can play standing up or in a three or four-point stance on the outside, and he can also swim inside to the three-technique or the 4i position.
 Teams must use his versatility correctly.
 Additionally, Turner’s power and length will have to translate to the NFL level.